Rokotilli/Sandbox-code-writing/README.md

 - **Code Editor**:
   - A functional code editor where users can input their code.
-  - Support for switching between multiple programming languages (C#, Java, JavaScript, Pascal, PHP, Python, Ruby).
+  - Support for switching between multiple programming languages (C#, Java, JavaScript, Pascal, PHP, Python, Ruby, etc.).
   - Memory limit and runtime limit settings.
   - Display of progress during code compilation and execution, showing the status and result (output or error).